When you think of buying and selling property, you’re probably familiar with the terms “title” and “deed.”

-The good news is that in some states that seller pays for the Owner’s Policy.
+The good news is that in some states the seller pays for the Owner’s Policy.

 8. You should be aware of any title exceptions

-If you purchase title insurance, you need to be aware of any “title exceptions,” which is a specific item set forth that is not covered by the policy.
+If you purchase title insurance, you need to be aware of any “title exceptions,” which are specific items not covered by the policy.